 There are two other flags for controlling resource use.

 --check-stack-refs=notells Helgrind not to race-check references to thread stacks.
-Since stack accesses constitute a significant fraction of the total data accesses done, it's worth quite a bit in performance terms, 30% perhaps.
-This obviously means it won't detect races on thread stacks.
-Allowing one thread to access another's stack sounds pretty dubious, and it doesn't appear to happen much: most reported races are to the heap or global variables, so this is quite a good tradeoff.
+Since stack accesses constitute a significant fraction of the total data accesses done, it's worth quite a bit in performance terms.
+30% ish improvement, maybe.
+This obviously means it won't detect races, on thread stacks.
+Allowing one thread to access another's stack sounds pretty dubious, and it doesn't seem to happen much: most reported races are to the heap or global variables, so this is quite a good tradeoff.

 --track-lockorders=nodisables checking for inconsistencies in lock order acquisition.
 Normally that doesn't consume much in the way of CPU or memory, but we have seen some bad cases, so if you're pushed on memory, it's worth disabling.